-The 2020 Artlyst Art To Poetry Competition In Association With The Poetry Society Announces Long List
+The 2020 Artlyst Art To Poetry Competition In Association With The Poetry Society Announces Winners

-Artlyst and The Poetry Society are delighted to announce the longlists for the inaugural Art to Poetry Award, in both the adult and youth competitions.
+Artlyst and The Poetry Society are delighted to announce the winners for the inaugural Artlyst Art to Poetry Award, in both the adult and youth competitions.
 The Artlyst Art to Poetry Award is a new international award for poetry responding to works of art.
 It launched in December 2019.

 The adult entries were judged by the poet and art critics Sue Hubbard and Kelly Grovier representing Artlyst, Judith Palmer, and Ben Rogers from The Poetry Society, as well as poets Katrina Naomi and Helen Ivory.